officialgazette/big-picture/README.md

 > The following overview describes the existing artifacts themselves, to the extent that they may be relevant to the future solution and standardisation.
 The individual components cannot run autonomous in every case.
 The operator of the official gazette portal will not provide any assistance with the interpretation of the source code or its installation.
 >
 > The following repositories are provided:
-> 1. The publication configuration server
+> 1. The publication configuration server, see [here](https://github.com/officialgazette/publication-configurator-server)
-> 2. The publication configurator configurator
+> 2. The publication configurator, see [here](https://github.com/officialgazette/publication-configurator)
-> 3. The publication standard
+> 3. The publication standard, see [here](https://github.com/officialgazette/publication-standard)
-> 4. The temporary file store (also known as "the archive")
+> 4. The temporary file store (also known as "the archive"), see [here](https://github.com/officialgazette/publication-archive)
+>
+> All other components of the existing solution are not available under an open source license or cannot be made available open source for other reasons.

 ## How the existing arifacts play together
 Various open source artifacts are available in the present repositories.
 The following illustration shows how these are connected in functional and technical aspects.
 The links on the artifacts point to the respective repositories (if available).